Culture of Equatorial Guinea

 Centro Cultural de España (Cultural Center of Spain) in Malabo.

-While lying on the enriched continent of Africa, Equatorial Guinea has proved to be entrenched in ancient rituals and songs.
+Lying on the culturally rich continent of Africa, Equatorial Guinea has proved to be entrenched in ancient rituals and songs.
 This is especially true for the Fang, a people whose territories begin at the southern edge of Cameroon south of Kribi, Djoum, and Mvangan in the South Province and continue south across the border, including all of Río Muni in Equatorial Guinea, and from there south into Gabon and Congo.
-The capital island of Bioko has largely been influenced by Spanish customs and traditions during the colonial period, when education and health services were developed in the country.
+The island of Bioko has largely been influenced by Spanish customs and traditions during the colonial period, when education and health services were developed in the country.
+As of January 2nd, 2026, the capital of Equatorial Guinea is now the Ciudad de la Paz.

 Traditions

 Many Bubi farmers still hold to their ancient customs.
 One of the country's most famous celebrations is the abira, which is believed to cleanse the community of evil.
 The balélé dance is performed along the coast throughout the year and on Bioko around Christmas.